Choominator/pushd/README.md

 On some systems (MacOS), the default buffer size for sockets is quite small (2048 bytes), which is not enough to send larger notifications.
 For this reason, `pushd` sets the receive buffer size on its end to 8192 bytes as part of its initialization process, however since the send buffer is equally small, your services should change it as well after creating the socket to talk to `pushd`.

-In order to make sure that the server `pushd` is connecting to is really Apple's, the server certificate is being verified against the local certificate authority (CA) store, which may cause it to fail if you don't have the appropriate CA certificates.
+In order to make sure that the server `pushd` is connecting to is really Apple's, the server certificate is being verified against the local certificate authority (CA) store, which may cause it to fail if you don't have the appropriate root certificates installed.
 In most cases, solving this problem only requires installing a package on your system, however if your system doesn't come with the appropriate root certificates, Apple provides links to them at the [Setting Up a Remote Notification Server](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server) documentation page.

 ## Future Plans

 The following is a list of changes that I intend to make in the future:

 * Add support for all the notification types specified at the [Sending Notification Requests to APNs](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/sending_notification_requests_to_apns) documentation page;
-* Add the ability to notify multiple device groups uniquely with a single request;
+* Make a single instance of the daemon able to handle multiple client-side certificates.
 * Add support for token-based authentication;
 * Replace most of the command-line options with settings in a configuration file;
-* Make a single instance of the daemon able to handle multiple client-side certificates.